neilg63/simple-string-patterns/README.md

 # Simple String Patterns

 This library makes it easier to match, split and extract strings in Rust.
-It builds on the Rust standard library with other dependencies.
+It builds on the Rust standard library.
 A parallel [string-patterns](https://crates.io/crates/string-patterns) crate provides extensions to work with *regular expressions*.
 Together, they aims to make working with strings as easy in Rust as it is Javascript or Python with cleaner syntax.
 Simpler string matching methods such as starts_with, contains or ends_with will always perform better, especially when processing large data sets.
 To this end, the crate provides methods such as *starts_with_ci* and *starts_with_ci_alphanum* for basic string validation without regular expressions as well as extension methods to split strings into vectors of strings or a *head* and *tail* components.

 ### Method overview
 - Many methods without *_ci* or *_cs* suffixes require a boolean *case_insensitive* parameter